intertect/intertect/src/content/lesson_4/part_1.md

 # Your Task
-In the previous lesson, we had a mock `processMIPS` function that you could see to get a sense of what was going on behind the scenes using your implementations of `fetch` and the remainder of the pipeline.
+In the previous lesson, we had a mock `processMIPS` function that you could see to get a sense of what was going on behind the scenes.
 Now, it's your turn to implement this function!
 It's going to be different from the previous lesson, since this time we are executing instructions in **parallel.** Therefore, you must continue execution of previously run commands whose results were saved in the latches at the following step of the pipeline.
 Here are some notes to help you through this:

 - Program termination is now denoted by an arbitrary sequence of binary that will never appear otherwise in a program: `0xFAFAFAFA`.
-You **will** have to modify `ID` and use the `latches.term_if` in this step!
+You **will** have to modify `ID` and set the `latches.term_if` in this step if you encounter this binary!
 - The `latches` variable is an object that should maximally have its **four** latch slots used.
-This will *only* **not** be the case at the beginning and end of the program execution, i.e. where you are first loading things into an empty pipeline or flushing out the remaining steps before program termination.
+The *only* times when this will **not** be the case are at the beginning and end of the program execution, i.e. where you are first loading things into an empty pipeline or flushing out the remaining steps before program termination.
 - You should execute a stage of the pipeline if a given `latch` slot acts as input to it and is not `undefined.` In line with that, whenever you execute a stage of the pipeline, make sure to `flush` it, i.e. set the corresponding latch from which you got the input